 It takes a lot more time than you realize to truly get over someone.
 A LOT MORE.
 How long, exactly?

 Generally speaking, you’re completely over someone when you can be in their presence with no change in your emotion—positive or negative.
-What we fail to realize is that getting over someone more than just getting into another relationship.
+What we fail to realize is that getting over someone is more than just getting into another relationship.

 The ultimate goal is emotional neutrality.
 They effectively cease to exist.